-If a line in the info section does not start with the @ character, it is text content.
+If a line in the info segment does not start with the @ character, it is text content.
 If the current element is not a leaf element, an external element, or a tree item without child items, then a Mallard p element is implicitly created with the outer and inner indent set to the indentation level of the line.
 If the line is the first line after an info line and a p element was already implicitly created due to text on the same line as the informational element, the outer and inner indent of that implicit p element is set to the indentation level of the line.
 If the current element is a leaf element, the line is added to the element's text content.

 If a blank line is encountered in an informational leaf element, then the blank line closes that element, unless it is a verbatim element with an inner indent greater than its outer indent.
 If the element is an indented verbatim element, the blank line is added to the content.

 A leaf informational element may have an inner indent equal to its outer indent in which it consumes subsequent text lines (without a leading @ character) until a blank line or a line with a smaller outer indent.
 A non-leaf informational element cannot have any child content without an extra inner indent.
 Note that this is different from the behavior of block elements.